-Coffee Training open to the whole community, with places supported by Kinfolk and its partners - delivered free of charge to participants.
+Coffee Training for the whole community, with places supported by Kinfolk and its partners.
+Applications currently closed.

 Accredited Coffee Training at Sibling